x86-arch/op/router/s9xxx/README.md

 Support Amlogic-s9xxx chip series such as `S905x3`, `S905x2`, `S922x`, `S905x`, `S905d`, `s912`.
 You can download the OpwnWrt for S9xxx-Boxs firmware from [Releases](https://github.com/ophub/op/releases).
 Such as `openwrt_s9xxx_${date}`.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).

-This OpenWrt firmware on the `Github Actions` to packaging was using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt), and the [Installation and Update scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program), etc. Special thanks The maker `Flippy`.
+This OpenWrt firmware on the `Github Actions` to packaging was using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt), and the [Install and Upgrade scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/install-program), etc. Special thanks The maker `Flippy`.

 Welcome to use `forks` for personalized OpenWrt firmware configuration.
 If you like it, Please click the `stars`.